The IP Administrator Assistant provides basic clerical, departmental, and overflow domestic patent practice support

-- Reviews and processes standard U.S. Patent and Trademark Office communications according to departmental best practices, including, but not limited to, completion of checklists.
+- Reviews and processes standard U.S. Patent and Trademark Office (USPTO) communications according to departmental best practices, including, but not limited to, completion of checklists.

 - Drafts basic correspondence for reporting to clients.